The Big Circus

-The Big Circus is a 1959 film starring Victor Mature as a circus owner struggling with financial trouble and a murderous unknown saboteur.
+The Big Circus is a 1959 American drama film directed by Joseph M. Newman and starring Victor Mature as a circus owner struggling with financial trouble and a murderous unknown saboteur.
 It was produced and cowritten by Irwin Allen, later known for a series of big-budget disaster films.

 Plot

 After splitting from his partnership with the Borman Brothers, Hank Whirling needs money to keep his Whirling Circus operational now that it must compete with the Bormans.
 He receives a bank loan but only on the condition he take along accountant Randy Sherman and publicist Helen Harrison to help the circus turn a profit.

 Hank's top act is the Colino trapeze troupe, featuring Zach Colino, his wife Maria and newcomer Tommy Gordon.
-The circus also features ringmaster Hans and clown Skeeter.
-Unknown to Hank, his sister Jeannie wishes to be a trapeze artist and has been secretly training with the Colino act.
+The circus also features ringmaster Hans and boss clown Skeeter.
+Unbeknownst to Hank, his sister Jeannie wishes to be a trapeze artist as their late mother was, and has been secretly training with the Flying Colinos.

 At a press party, a lion is let loose, terrifying the VIPs in attendance until Hank captures it with the help of Colino.
 Helen accuses him of staging the incident for publicity.
-They soon discover that the cage had been deliberately opened by an animal trainer named Slade, who is found, captured and eventually jailed.
+They soon discover that the cage had been deliberately opened by a corrupt animal trainer named Slade, who is found, captured and eventually jailed.

-When Skeeter is drunk and unable to perform his act, Randy substitutes, making numerous mistakes that actually made the act funnier.
+When Skeeter gets drunk and is unable to perform his act, Randy substitutes, making numerous mistakes that actually made the act funnier.
+His stepping in earns him acceptance from the clowns and other circus performers.

 Helen and Randy are infuriated by Whirling's refusal to accept their help.
 Hank believes that he is a good publicist and does not need Helen.
-After Randy fires 40 roustabouts and replaces them with a machine for raising the tent, Hank argues with him.
-The machine is sabotaged and sets a pile of hay on fire, but Hank prevents the tent from burning.
-Hank, Helen and Randy wonder if a saboteur, perhaps hired by the Bormans, is among the crew.
+After Randy fires 40 roustabouts and replaces them with machines for raising the tent and driving the tent stakes, Hank argues with him.
+The stake driver is sabotaged and sets a pile of hay next to the Big Top on fire, but Hank prevents the tent from burning.
+Hank, Helen and Randy wonder if a saboteur, perhaps hired by the Bormans, is traveling with the show.